Your IP:Unknown

 IoT security

 Smart gadgets bring convenience but open new doors for security threats.
 Many internet of things (IoT) devices — like smartwatches, baby monitors, fridges, and lighting systems — come with weak security, default passwords, and outdated firmware.
-Cybercriminals know this and use these everyday gadgets as backdoors to access more valuable targets, like your personal devices and sensitive data.
+Cybercriminals know these vulnerabilities and use these everyday gadgets as backdoors to access more valuable targets, like your personal devices and sensitive data.

 IoT security starts with a few simple steps — changing default passwords, keeping firmware updated, and segmenting the network (keeping IoT devices on a separate network).
 Without these protections, your smart home could become a hacker’s playground.